alessandromannini/dixl/README.md

 # dixl
-## _Experimental implementation through a network of Raspberry controllers of a distributed railway interlocking system_
+## _Experimental implementation of a distributed railway interlocking system through a network of Raspberry controllers._

 ### Main folders structure